Dr. Nancy Reid

 Method: A PubMed literature search was conducted with search terms “reversible contraception”, “teenage women and contraception”, “long-acting reversible contraception and teenagers”, and “effective contraception for young women”.
 Eleven articles serve as the basis of my review and one book reference.

 Results: Evidence-based research supports the use of long-acting reversible contraception in women between the ages of 15 and 25.

 Conclusion: Although there are methods like birth control pills and contraceptive shots, long-acting reversible contraception is effective at preventing young women between the ages of 15 and 25 from having unintended pregnancies.

 Wallace T. Contraceptive Use In Younger Women.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.